 For more information regarding the Presence function, read the chapter Using Presence/Status with 3CX.

-Switchboard (available only for Windows)
+Switchboard (available only for Windows and Mac)

 The Switchboard is an expanded presence screen which offers more functionalities than a regular presence screen with more views to choose from such as the Wallboard and Manager views.